benzen/Tablette/README.md

 NodeMovieList
 =============

-A list of movie base on nodejs and html5
+A small application that could help you to build a list of all movies you own.
+This application use nodejs, angular.js and twiter-bootstrap and some features of HTML5.